hashrocket/capybara-webmock/README.md

 # Capybara::Webmock

-> Mock external requests for Capybara Firefox & Chrome drivers.

 Browser integration tests are expensive.
 We can mock external requests in our tests, but once a browser is involved, we lose control.

 External JavaScript libraries, CDN's, images, analytics, and more can slow an integration test suite to a crawl.

-Capybara::Webmock is a Rack proxy server that sits between your Ruby on Rails Selenium Firefox test suite and the Internet, blocking any external requests.
+`Capybara::Webmock` is a Rack proxy server that sits between your Ruby on Rails Selenium Firefox test suite and the Internet, blocking external requests.

-Based on our early, pseudo-scientific experiments, adding this gem to your project can significantly speed up the test suite.
+Adding this gem to your project can significantly speed up the test suite.
 No more waiting on irrelevant external requests.

 `localhost` and `lvh.me` are the only whitelisted domains.
 Custom domain support is a planned feature.

 This gem currently supports Ruby on Rails applications with an RSpec test suite, using the Selenium Firefox driver.
-Selenium Chromedriver support is in the works.
+ChromeDriver support is in the works.

 ### Installation